chocolatey/choco-wiki/Troubleshooting.md

 Inspect the results to see if you have anything restricting the version of your package to an older version.

+You may also wish to clean the cache to verify that things are good to go.
+The cache should get cleaned automatically, but take a look at `%LocalAppData%\NuGet\Cache` and clean out any nupkgs in there.
+Head to `%TEMP%` and look for "NuGetScratch" and "x\NuGet", clean those up as well.

+If you have done this and are still seeing issues, it is time to capture a trace log and Fiddler or Wireshark output.
+Fiddler is a good place ot start.
+Start up one of those tools and make sure it is configured correctly to capture output (we won't go into that here).
+Now try your command again with `--trace` and pipe the output to a file.
+In cmd.exe, you simply add this to the end ` > installation.log`, with PowerShell, you pipe it like this: ` | Out-File ".\installation.log"`.
+Save the output of Fiddler/Wireshark and provide those files back to the issues log or your support team.

 Also take a look at [Already referencing a newer version of 'packagename'](#already-referencing-a-newer-version-of-packagename).

+<a id="markdown-package-not-installed-an-error-occurred-during-installation-unable-to-resolve-dependency" name="package-not-installed-an-error-occurred-during-installation-unable-to-resolve-dependency"></a>
+### Package not installed.
+An error occurred during installation: Unable to resolve dependency

+* Most Likely: This occurs when you have overridden default sources and/or have not specified enough sources explicitly.

+  If you are installing from a local folder, you have likely passed in **an explicit source** (`-s|--source`), which ***overrides all default sources***.
+So that dependency needs to be either already installed or sitting in one of the sources you explicitly specified.
+So if you are testing a package you may push to the community repository later, you may want to ensure you specify the source like this: `--source="'.;https://chocolatey.org/api/v2'"`.

+* Sometimes this occurs when the version or version range being specified for the dependency not being available.
+Fix: fix the packaging to use the right version range or ensure that their is a package available that meets the version constraints.
+* Also check the package id of the dependency for typos.
+Fix: Make sure that package id does exist on the source repositories you are using.
+* The dependency is a prerelease.
+Fix: Make sure you are using `--pre` so that it is discoverable.
+* You are specifying sources but attempting to install from a path to a nupkg/nuspec.

+  If you are calling `choco install .\path\to\pkg\name.version.nupkg`, this means the same as explicitly calling `chocho install <name> --version --source="'c:\full\path\to\pkg\'"` (if it is on the 'c:\' drive) as the source.
+So it doesn't matter if you also explicitly pass source locations, it will not work.

+  By the way, calling install directly from a nupkg/nuspec can be an anti-pattern.
+Use it VERY rarely, like not at all if you can help it.

+If you have determined all of this is good to go, take a look at what Chocolatey tells you when you run with `-dv --noop` and see how it is setting sources, etc.

+<a id="markdown-package-not-installed-the-package-was-not-found-with-the-sources-listed" name="package-not-installed-the-package-was-not-found-with-the-sources-listed"></a>
+###  Package not installed.
+The package was not found with the source(s) listed.

+* Look at the sources that were used.
+    * If you are using the default sources, ensure the package exists.
+    * If you are passing an explicit source, that is all that will be used.
+Make sure you
+* Ensure you are not attempting to install a prerelease (identified by a `-` in the version, e.g. `1.2.3-a`).
+* Make sure you have a compiled package.
+That ends in the extension ".nupkg"

+  A ".nuspec" is part of an uncompiled package.
+For installation you need to ensure that is compiled.
+See `choco pack -?`.

+If you have determined all of this is good to go, take a look at what Chocolatey tells you when you run with `-dv --noop` and see how it is setting sources, etc.